Eschatologue/CM_wiki/docs/option/class-options/ranger-aptitude.md

 _**Prerequisite:** Level 3+ Ranger_

-During a Short Rest, you can recover spell slots of a combined level equal to your Wisdom modifier.
-Once you do, you must finish a Long Rest before you can use this feature again.
+During a **:rest-short: Short Rest**, you can recover spell slots of a combined level equal to your Wisdom modifier.
+Once you do, you must finish a **:rest-long: Long Rest** before you can use this feature again.

 ---